caseymcgon/NFLPlayoffFantasyFootball/README.md

 - move jsons (except yearly_settings.json) into a json_storage directory

-- revisit all names (good opportunity to do this: when I'm making the 'data flow' section in the README)
+- revisit all variable names (good opportunity to do this: when I'm making the 'data flow' section in the README)